Sabbath – First of the Feasts?

 You may or may not agree, and that is OK.
 I see this chapter as setting the Sabbath day apart from the rest of the days mentioned.
 This does not diminish the Sabbath.
 In fact, I believe it gives the weekly Sabbath a higher position than the moedim (feasts).

 The instructions regarding work on the Sabbath day are stronger than those of the moedim, with the exception of Yom Kippur.
 On the Sabbath day, we are told in Leviticus 23:3 and a number of other passages that no work at all is to be done.
 On most of the other days listed in this chapter (again, excepting Yom Kippur) the instructions say to do no regular work – literally, work of service or as the KJV puts it, no servile work.
-Some days even make no mention of not working.
+Some days even make no mention at all of any work restrictions.

 The Seventh Day